 A Time to Remember

-Oneida warriors fought beside the colonists on that sultry day in 1777, one of the bloodiest battles of the War for Independence.
-The Oneidas and the colonial militia, commanded by Gen. Nicholas Herkimer, were able to stop the advance of a British expeditionary force marching from the Great Lakes under Gen. St. Leger, who was attempting to move east and join Gen. Burgoyne and his forces, who were marching south from Canada.
+The Oneida and the colonial militia, commanded by Gen. Nicholas Herkimer, were able to stop the advance of a British expeditionary force marching from the Great Lakes under Gen. St. Leger, who was attempting to move east and join Gen. Burgoyne and his forces, who were marching south from Canada.
 If the two forces had united, they could have successfully divided the colonies in half.

 Hundreds died during the battle, and Gen. Herkimer was fatally wounded.
 The Oneidas and colonists, however, prevented the British forces from joining, an event that contributed to Burgoyne’s loss at the Battle of Saratoga.

 Current Condition : Fair